hynek/svcs/docs/core-concepts.md

 Failing cleanups are logged at warning level but otherwise ignored.

 ::: {important}
-The key idea is that your business code doesn't have to care about cleaning up services it has requested.
+The key idea is that your business code doesn't have to care about cleaning up services it has acquired.
 :::

 That makes testing even easier because the business code makes fewer assumptions about the object it's getting.